 Administrative Law Court.
 ALC reports that this bill, as amended, may increase the caseload of the Court.
 However, due to a lack of historical data, the Court cannot adequately estimate the increase in the number of contested case hearings that may arise under the program.
 ALC anticipates that a minimal number of additional cases can be managed with existing appropriations.
-However, ALC reports that if there is a significant increase in the number of contested case hearings, the Court will require a General Fund appropriations increase.
+However, ALC reports that if there is a significant increase in the number of contested case hearings for a general Fund appropriations increase.